 Title I, Part A CloseoutReport fiscal year expenditures to calculate Title I, Part A unspent funds.

-The General Education Provisions Act Section 421(b)(1) and the Elementary and Secondary Education Act as reauthorized by the Every Student Succeeds Act (ESSA) Section 1127(a), state any Title I funds received, which are not obligated and expended by the LEA within the current fiscal year (FY), shall remain available for obligation and expenditure for one additional FY.
+The General Education Provisions Act Section 421(b)(1) and the Elementary and Secondary Education Act as reauthorized by the Every Student Succeeds Act (ESSA) Section 1127(a), state any Title I funds received, which are not obligated and expended by the local educational agency (LEA) within the current fiscal year (FY), shall remain available for obligation and expenditure for one additional FY.
 All remaining funds not expended or obligated by September 30 of the succeeding FY shall be returned to the California Department of Education (CDE).

 The federal requirements found in the Office of Management and Budget (OMB) guidance cited at Title 2, Code of Federal Regulations (CFR), Part 200.16, Closeout is the process by which the CDE determines that all applicable administrative actions and all required work of the Federal award have been completed for the allocation year.

 Closeout Report and Invoicing

 The local educational agencies (LEAs) that reported carryover during FY 2018–19 must report expenditures related to that carryover to confirm that all FY 2018–19 Title I, Part A funds (including funds for nonprofit private school equitable services proportional share, parent and family engagement, local neglected and/or delinquent institutions, and direct and indirect services to homeless students) were expended by September 30, 2020.
 The LEA will complete the Title I, Part A Closeout Report in the Consolidated Application and Reporting System (CARS) during the winter release (opening in January each year).